 As a freelancer, the fact of the matter is that you simply cannot do it all.
 This is where automated systems and procedures come in.
 As mentioned earlier, your time is your currency, which is why time management is so important.
 Between trying to have a work-life balance and not going crazy doing it all, automating some systems and processes is bound to carry you a long way.

 Choosing apps that can help you find new gigs or create and send out invoices for you helps a lot.
+Alternatively, you can use a free Google Sheet invoice template to create detailed client invoices.
 If you’re big on social media, you can find tools that automatically post for you.
 You can even get applications that take care of client contracts for you and help you with the follow-up and dissemination process.
+In addition, automating data extraction from invoices can also be a great way to streamline your business operations.

 #3 Tackle Tasks One-by-One